dcppc/2018-september-workshop/docs/agenda.md

 tagline: Agenda
 ---

-The September workshop meeting will take at the Harvard Medical School Longwood Campus. **The Waterhouse room in Gordon Hall** will be the main location for lightning talks, welcome remarks, closing remarks, lunch, and refreshments.
-Breakout groups will be in Countway library and Gordon Hall.
+The September workshop meeting will take place at the Harvard Medical School Longwood Campus. **The Waterhouse room in Gordon Hall** will be the main location for lightning talks, welcome remarks, closing remarks, lunch, and refreshments.
+Breakout groups will be in the Countway Library and in Gordon Hall.
 Click here for [Google walking directions.](https://preview.tinyurl.com/y9sqkxss) or view a [map with bicycle parking](https://github.com/dcppc/2018-september-workshop/issues/14).

 ### Satellite meeting locations